 Follow these steps to connect the text frames:

-• To create new text frame and connect: Select a text frame with Selection tool and click on in port or out port of a frame to load a text icon.
-After that, click and drag to create a new text frame in a place of your preference.
-Note that clicking in port or out port connects new text frame before or after the selected text frame.
+• To create a new text frame and connect, select a text frame with the Selection tool and click on a frame’s in or out port to load a text icon.
+After that, click and drag to create a new text frame in a place that fits your preference.
+Note that clicking in the port or out port connects a new text frame before or after the selected text frame.

-• To connect an existing frame: Select a text frame with Selection tool and click in or out port to load text icon, then click on an existing text frame to connect it to selected text frame.
-Note that when you hover text icon over an existing text frame, it will change to thread icon.
+• Select a text frame with the Selection tool to connect an existing frame, and click in or out port to load the text icon.
+Then, click on an existing text frame to connect it to the selected text frame.
+Note that it will change to the thread icon when you hover over the text icon over an existing text frame.

-• To add a frame in-between connected frames: As in previous ways, click on out port wherein you want to connect a text frame, and then click an existing frame or click and drag to create new text frame.
+• To add a frame between connected frames: As in previous methods, click on the port where you want to connect a text frame, and then click an existing frame or click and drag to create a new text frame.

 What Happens When You Unthread Text Frames?

 Unthreading text frames means disconnecting all subsequent text frames from previous text frames.
-While doing so, all subsequent text frames will be empty and the text visible on previous text frame will overset.
+While doing so, all subsequent text frames will be empty, and the text visible in the previous text frame will overlap.
 Note that no text is deleted when you unthread text frames.

 Do any of the following two steps to unthread the text frames: